 1h 12m • COURSE

-Get a comprehensive introduction to the careers, tools, and techniques of modern data science, including big data, programming, and statistics.
+Get a basic introduction to the careers, tools, and techniques of modern data science.

 Statistics Foundations: 1 with Eddie Davila